Key Highlights

 9. Explore Open Source and Proprietary eCommerce Solutions

 When selecting a platform, you'll encounter two main types: open-source and proprietary (or SaaS).
-Understanding the difference is key to making the right decision.
-Open-source platforms, like WooCommerce and Magento, give you complete access to the source code.
-This offers unparalleled customization options, but it also means you're responsible for hosting, security, and maintenance.
+Open-source platforms, like WooCommerce and Magento, give you complete access to the source code, offering unparalleled customization options, but you're responsible for hosting, security, and maintenance.

 10. Review Customization and Developer Support